Thinking Before Running! Efficient Code Generation with Thorough Exploration and Optimal Refinement: Related Work

 \textbf{Test-time Compute.} Test-time computing methods use self-play and additional verifiers to enhance performance, despite the computational overhead.
 For example, training a Verifier with Preference Reward Model data and combining strategies like Best-of-N Weighted, Beam Search, and Lookahead Search can help \cite{snell2024scaling}.
 ToolLLM \cite{qin2023toolllm} evaluates tool usage by comparing success rates and solution quality to ChatGPT-ReACT, employing ToolEval as a Verifier for optimal API calls using depth-first search.
 However, API-based Verifiers are limited by training data and struggle with generalization.
 In contrast, our approach employs a task-based testing tool as a Verifier, offering a simpler and more effective solution that is closely aligned with the specific task requirements.

-\textbf{Multi-Agent Code Generation.} Deriving multiple agents by mimicking the different stages of human programming can effectively improve both the quality and efficiency of code generation.
-For instance, AgentCoder~\cite{huang2023agentcoder} introduces programmer agents, test design agents, and test execution agents, integrating code generation, test case generation, and test feedback into the code generation process.
+\textbf{Multi-Agent Code Generation.} Deriving multiple agents by mimicking the different stages of human programming can effectively improve both the quality and efficiency of code generation, as agents based on large language models possess strong reasoning capabilities~\cite{liu2024skepticism,liu2024tiny,zhang2025weaving}.
+For instance, AgentCoder~\cite{huang2023agentcoder} introduces programmer agents, test design agents, and test execution agents during the code generation process.
 Similarly, MapCoder~\cite{islam2024mapcoder} introduces retrieval agents, planning agents, coding agents, and debugging agents, iterating on code generation quality through more frequent agent communication and reflection.
 However, MapCoder incurs higher computational overhead and relies solely on sample I/O for code execution, limiting test case coverage and robustness.
 In contrast, our framework, ThinkCoder, addresses these limitations by self-verification efficiently without excessive computational costs.

 \textbf{Instruction Tuning for Code.} High-quality code generation models often require instruction fine-tuning based on large-scale pre-trained language models.
 The fine-tuning data generally comes from real-world collections or is artificially synthesized.
 For example, Code Alpaca~\cite{chaudhary2023code} combines the SELF-INSTRUCT strategy with code fine-tuning, CODELLAMA~\cite{roziere2023code} generates questions, solutions, and test cases through prompts, and OctoPack~\cite{muennighoff2023octopack} directly collects data from Git.
 LLMs fine-tuned with instructions possess stronger code generation capabilities.
 However, existing methods often lack comprehensive guidelines for data collection, volume management, and fine-tuning strategies.
 To address this gap, we present a detailed fine-tuning strategy for Llama2-7B using instruction-tuning data collected via CodeQwen~\cite{bai2023qwen}, providing a transparent and reproducible methodology that supports the advancement of instruction-tuned code generation models.